HathorNetwork/rfcs/text/0000-p2p-identity.md

 If any validation fails, an ERROR command will be sent and the connection will be closed.

-In the case when the `settings_hash` is different, the ERROR command will have a payload, which is the expected settings.
+In the case when the `settings_hash` is different, the ERROR command will have a payload, which is the peer's settings.

 If all verifications are valid, the peer state moves to PEER-ID.